UMaine-ASAP/Gradschool-App/AppFeatures.md

 Current App Features

 -The fields are collected by an array in EntryScreen and is sent to Data to make sure the required fields are filled out.
-Also deals with the "Fake button"
+Also deals with the "Fake button".
+Perhaps combine and separate the different functions to different pages.

 -SelectLabel and SelectionBox deal with the Programs that student is interested in.
 Convert this to TableView?